Is your brand at risk of trademark infringement claims?

 4. Make sure you have author ownership

-Don’t assume that you own your brand name even if you paid for it.
-If your branding was created by an independent designer or consultant then the author retains ownership even after you pay them.
+Don't assume that you own your brand name even if you paid for it.
+If an independent designer or consultant created the branding that your business uses, the author retains ownership even after you pay them.

 5. Domain names don't always give you ownership